benjaminpope/k2halo/reduced/README.md

 * 51 Tau - contamination from several sources
 * 56 Tau - contamination at 6:00 at edge
 * 75 Tau - contamination at 2:00 far out
-* 97 Tau - broken
+* 97 Tau - broken - always selects a handful of pixels - high frequency
-* 98 Tau - contamination - important because it seems there's a transit!
+* 98 Tau - contamination - important because it seems there's a transit! - transit is real, requires manual map
 * HR 1755 - a bit of contamination at 6:00 at edge
 * del3 Tau - a bit of contamination at 6:00 at edge
-* kap1 Tau - good signal but odd structure
+* kap1 Tau - good signal but odd structure - high frequency
-* rho Tau - bad aperture
+* rho Tau - bad aperture - be aggressive with minimum flux
-* nu Tau - good signal but weights are only on a few pixels
+* nu Tau - good signal but weights are only on a few pixels - where is this anyway?

 #### C14
 All good!